Hotshot824/chatGPT-Linebot/README.md

 3. Set `config.json` in `src/config.json` and `ngrok.yml` in `init/ngrok/ngrok.yml`
 4. In `chatGPT-Linebot` directory, run `docker-compose up -d`
 5. Linebot will be listening at `localhost:8000/chatGPT/callback`
-6. Can use `curl -s ngrok:4040/api/tunnels | jq -r '.tunnels[0].public_url' | awk '{print "Linebot Listening at " $0 "/chatGPT/callback"}'`
-to get the ngrok tunnel address, or look at `docker compose up` output.
+6. Using `curl -s localhost:4040/api/tunnels` get the ngrok tunnel address, or look at `docker compose up` output.
 7. Edit the Line Webhook URL

 ### Client use